For the Health and Safety of Tidepool Critters

 - Scraping, probing, or prying instruments such as spatulas, trowels, knives, screwdrivers or sticks.

-Collection of any natural item, including living and dead organisms, shells or rocks, is strictly prohibited in any areas within or under the administration of Cabrillo National Monument, with the following exception:
+Collection of any natural item, including living and dead organisms, shells or rocks, is strictly prohibited in any areas within or under the administration of Cabrillo National Monument.

 With your help, the tidepools at Cabrillo National Monument will remain a healthy environment for the marine life that lives there, and will continue to be a prime example of this precious ecosystem for generations to come.